French aircraft carrier Charles de Gaulle: French aircraft carrier procurement

 The French Navy aimed to remain a two-carrier navy, mainly to ensure that at least one ship is operational at all times even when the other is under repair.
 This scheme required another aircraft carrier to be built, but Charles de Gaulle is the only aircraft carrier currently serving.

 Cost considerations have made equipment standardization a necessity.
 In this context, there is a possibility of collaboration with Britain for future aircraft carriers.
 Thales UK (with BMT) made the design for the suitable for construction for France as the French aircraft carrier PA2.
 Both countries took steps to make such a scenario possible: The new carrier had to be conventionally propelled to meet the requirements of the Royal Navy.
 France favoured nuclear propulsion, and a study was conducted to see if it was more cost-efficient than gas turbines.
 The 2013 French Defence White Paper cancelled the plan for a second carrier.

-Following completion of the midlife upgrade, in October 2018 the French armed forces minister announced an 18-month study to determine the requirements for a future carrier.
-In December 2020, President Macron announced that construction of the New Generation Aircraft Carrier would begin in around 2025 with sea trials to start in about 2036.
-The carrier is planned to have a displacement of around 75,000 tons and to carry about 32 next-generation fighters, 2 to 3 E-2D Advanced Hawkeyes, and a yet-to-be-determined number of unmanned carrier air vehicles.
+Following completion of the midlife upgrade, in October 2018 the French armed forces minister announced an eighteen-month study to determine the requirements for a future carrier.
+In December 2020, President Macron announced that construction of the New Generation Aircraft Carrier (Porte-avions de nouvelle génération or PANG) would begin in around 2025 with sea trials to start in about 2036.
+The carrier is planned to have a displacement of around 75,000 tons and to carry about thirty-two next-generation fighters, two or three E-2D Advanced Hawkeyes, and a yet-to-be-determined number of unmanned carrier air vehicles.
+In March 2026, President Macron announced that the future carrier would be named France Libre after the Free France government-in-exile led by de Gaulle during World War II.
+Hull assembly is expected to begin in 2032, and commissioning is targeted for 2038.